 With Online Access, you have a secure and convenient way to view, print and download your Edward Jones tax forms electronically.
-Simply log in and select Documents and go to the Tax Forms section.
+Simply sign in, select Documents and go to the Tax Forms section.

-- Before printing your tax forms review our guidance on: Preventing Black Boxes When Printing Tax Forms (PDF)
+- Before printing your tax forms review our guidance on Best Practices for Printing Edward Jones Tax Forms (PDF).

 Online Access tax forms section

 The Tax Forms section provides a list of your current open accounts and information related to the tax form for each account.
 The list defaults to display all forms for the most recent tax year, but you can select specific accounts and/or a prior tax year using the drop-down menus.

 - Date: Shows the date the form was produced.

 - Account: Shows the account "nickname" you selected, or the default (e.g. "Joint-1") as well as the last four digits of the account number.